chvlyl/data_science_interview_technical_questions/README.md

 ## Healthcare

 #### 1\.
 Administrative data
-Administrative data is the data from government or issurance company for administrative purpose, for example evaluating the quality of health care.
+Administrative data is the data from government or insurance company for administrative purpose, for example evaluating the quality of health care.
 Compared to EHR data from hospitals, administrative data has patient demongraphic information as well as dignosis information, but may not have detailed treatment or lab result information.